 Municipal Services CSA also enhances housing and community development by advancing affordable housing for low-income communities and persons experiencing homelessness.
-Additionally, Municipal Services CSA safeguards Los Angeles County communities by preparing for and responding to daily incidents; supporting County emergency operations during major emergencies and disasters; and collaborating with first responders, such as Sheriff, Fire, and Office of Emergency Management, to provide outreach on emergency preparedness and community resiliency.
+Additionally, Municipal Services CSA safeguards Los Angeles County communities by preparing for and responding to daily incidents; supporting County emergency operations during major emergencies and disasters such as January's Windstorm and Critical Fires incident; and collaborating with first responders, such as Sheriff, Fire, and Office of Emergency Management, to provide outreach on emergency preparedness and community resiliency.